IBM-Bluemix-Docs/StreamingAnalytics/StreamingAnalytics.md

 If you want to write your applications in SPL, you should know that {{site.data.keyword.streamsfull}} Processing Language (SPL) is a programming language that is used to create streams processing applications.
 If you want to go further with your own SPL applications, you can get an {{site.data.keyword.streamsshort}} development environment and you must get your SPL apps cloud-ready.

 To create and deploy Python applications without a {{site.data.keyword.streamsshort}} development environment, use our notebooks in IBM Data Science Experience (DSX) or the {{site.data.keyword.streamsshort}} Python API.
 For more information, see [Developing Python applications for {{site.data.keyword.streaminganalyticsshort}}](/docs/services/StreamingAnalytics/t_develop_apps_python.html).

+You can develop Beam applications with Streams runner in your local development environment which you can then deploy and monitor using the {{site.data.keyword.streaminganalyticsshort}} service.
+For more information about Beam applications with Streams runner, see the [Monitor Beam apps with Streams Runner in Streaming Analytics](docs/services/StreamingAnalytics/gs_beamrunner.html).

 **Compatibility with {{site.data.keyword.streamsshort}} operators:**